s2hub/docs/articles/helen_jones_digital_ocean.md

 The 2 warnings about depreciated packages can be ignored

-XXX Pro tip: if you want to install a specific version of silver stripe rather than the latest one available, XXX
+XXX Pro tip: if you want to install a specific version of Silverstripe CMS rather than the latest one available, XXX

 IMPORTANT: You will need to make sure there is an apache virtual host pointing to the public subfolder of the website1 folder that is created.
 See section 3.2 for details.

-You now need to modify some file and folder owners and permissions, particularly the selinux settings, to allow silver stripe to run.
+You now need to modify some file and folder owners and permissions, particularly the selinux settings, to allow Silverstripe CMS to run.

 ```bash
 > cd website1